Building well here demands more than a standard approach.

 Custom Home Builders in Kew

-Most of the inner east is working with smaller, flatter blocks.
-Kew is different.
-The lots around Studley Park, the streets of the Sackville Ward, the hillside runs toward the Yarra; these are sites where the land itself shapes what’s possible.
+The lots around Studley Park, the streets of the Sackville Ward, the hillside runs toward the Yarra, these are sites where the land itself shapes what’s possible.
+An 800-square-metre block with a three-metre fall from front to back is a very different project from a flat 500-square-metre suburban lot.

-Pascon builds custom homes across Kew.
-We work on the sloping blocks above the river, the established family homes in the Sackville Ward streets ready for replacement, and the sites where a good brief and a builder who understands the land produces something genuinely worth building.
+Pascon builds custom homes across Kew, sloping blocks above the river, established family homes in the Sackville Ward ready for replacement, and sites where the right brief and the right builder produces something genuinely worth building.

-If you own land in Kew and you’re weighing up what to do with it, build new, renovate, or something more ambitious the most useful step right now is a conversation with someone who’s been here before.
+If you own land in Kew and you’re weighing up what to do with it build new, renovate, or something more ambitious, the most useful next step is a conversation with someone who’s worked here before.

 What Does It Cost to Build a Custom Home in Kew?

 Custom home builds in Kew typically run per square metre, depending on the block, design, heritage requirements, and specification.
-That’s not a deliberately wide range; it reflects the genuine spread between a straightforward knockdown rebuild on a flat block and an architecturally designed home on a sloping heritage-adjacent site with a high level of finish.
+That’s not a deliberately wide range.
+It reflects the real difference between a straightforward knockdown rebuild on a flat block and an architecturally designed home on a sloping, heritage-adjacent site with a premium finish.

 Planning in Kew What You Need to Know Before You Start

-Kew sits within the City of Boroondara, which administers one of the most extensive heritage overlay schedules in Victoria.
-The suburb’s age and architectural history mean that a significant number of Kew properties and entire streetscapes carry heritage controls that affect what can be built, demolished, altered, or extended.
+The suburb’s age and architectural history mean a significant number of properties and entire streetscapes, carry heritage controls affecting what can be built, demolished, altered, or extended.

 Heritage Overlays

-If your property is in a Heritage Overlay, a planning permit from Boroondara City Council is required before you can demolish, construct, or make external alterations to a building.
-Your heritage grading determines how that permit plays out.
+If your property is in a Heritage Overlay, a planning permit is required before you can demolish, construct, or alter a building externally.
+Your heritage grading determines how that plays out.

-Significant — individually listed heritage place.
-Demolition is strongly opposed by council.
-Any new construction requires a heritage impact statement and a design that council's heritage officer will assess in detail.
+Significant —individually listed.
+Demolition is strongly opposed.
+Any new construction requires a heritage impact statement assessed in detail by council's heritage officer.

-Contributory — property contributes to the significance of a heritage precinct.
-Development is possible but the design must respect the street's character in scale, materials, and form.
+Contributory — contributes to a heritage precinct.
+Development is possible but must respect the street's character in scale, materials, and form.

-Non-contributory — no individual heritage value, but the site is within a heritage precinct.
-New development still needs to consider its effect on the surrounding buildings.
+Non-contributory — no individual heritage value, but sits within a heritage precinct.
+New development still needs to consider its effect on surrounding buildings.

-The Sackville Ward and the streets around Princess Street, Studley Park Road, and the Kew Junction area have a high density of heritage-listed properties.
-Before commissioning any design work, check your grading on Boroondara's heritage map.
-You can also call the planning team on (03) 9278 4888.
+The Sackville Ward and streets around Princess Street, Studley Park Road, and Kew Junction have a high density of heritage-listed properties.
+Check your grading on Boroondara's heritage map before commissioning any design work.

 Significant Landscape Overlay